Guide to Creating Instagram Story Ads That People Won’t Want to Skip

 For this reason, Instagram introduced support for all feed photo and video dimensions, even square or horizontal.
 This means that even an ad created with non-portrait imagery will occupy the whole screen with an automatically selected background and ad copy at the bottom.

-Why you should create custom video for Instagram story ad
+Why you should create a custom video for Instagram story ad

 The option to use a generic Facebook or Instagram ad might look like an easy way out, but it has some important limitations: